...

 Causes of Knee Pain

-Knee pain can arise from various underlying causes, each requiring specific treatment and management.
-Here are some causes of knee pain:
+Knee pain can arise from various underlying causes, each requiring proper diagnosis and treatment, and consulting a Knee Pain Specialist In Jaipur can help identify the exact issue.
+Here are some common causes of knee pain:

 Injuries: Traumatic injuries, such as ligament sprains, muscle strains, meniscus tears, and fractures, are frequent culprits of knee pain.
 These injuries often result from sports accidents, falls, or other sudden impacts.